Tracking pixels example (web beacon)¶

 The interaction described above can be implemented using the ηCMS tracking pixel (TP) module.
 On the technical side the following actions occur when users visit our website:

-3. Opening the page product1 is a sign of a successful conversion.
+is a sign of a successful conversion. - If the client came from a

-5. So long as the event occurred, the appropriate pixel tracking, stored on our website, is removed and repeating opening of the page product1 by the client doesn’t create a repeated conversion event.
+about this event. - So long as the event occurred, the appropriate pixel tracking, stored on our website,

 Let’s simulate this situation on ηCMS step by step.

-Create Welcome page
+Create Welcome page¶

 If it was not done before, in the assemblies UI create a new template called base_content with the ability to explicitly set page alias, markup and the main content in the mediawiki format: